Tawang district: Language

 A sizeable population of 20,000 live in Tawang town.
 The dominant ethnic group are the Monpa, who inhabit all of the 163 villages.
 The Tibetan are also found in small scattered numbers throughout Tawang.
 The Takpa, a small tribal group, are found in small, scattered numbers in the West and the North.

 Religion

 Most of the people, which includes the Monpa, Takpa and the Tibetans, are Tibetan Buddhist by religion.
 Pre-Buddhist Bön and Shamanist influence is also evident.
 Festivals that include Losar, Choskar, and Torgya are held annually.
 The Dungyur is also celebrated in every three years of the Torgya.
 Both the Dungyur and Torgya festivals are celebrated at the Tawang Monastery with traditional gaiety and enthusiasm.

 Transport

 The 2000 km proposed Mago-Thingbu to Vijaynagar Arunachal Pradesh Frontier Highway along the McMahon Line, (will intersect with the proposed East-West Industrial Corridor Highway) and will pass through here, alignment map of which can be seen here and here.

+Tawang-Mago-Chuna-Tulung La Road (TMCTL Road) as part of Arunachal Frontier Highway, which rises from Tawang (6,000 ft) to Thingbu HQ and Mago in the east, and Chuna and Tulung La (17,000 ft, with a memorial of India's 4 Assam Rifles soldiers killed n Ambush by China in October India October 1975) further northeast, was turned into black-topped motorable road in 2025.
+Earlier it was a narrow mule track.